How to grab the best talent

 Time and again interviews have proven to be really poor indicators of whether someone is going to perform well in a role, but employers and their managers continue to make selection decisions on the basis of poorly conducted interviews.
 There are many other more valid predictors of ability that can be used in a selection process, but the majority of jobs are still offered using an interview as the sole method of selection.

-If you are ready for a change in the way you recruit and select new staff and recognise yourself or your managers in the description above, please click on the link below for a free copy of our report – How to be a best practice talent grabber – which reviews recruitment and selection practices and provides guidance on how to get ahead of the competition.
+If you are ready for a change in the way you recruit and select new staff and recognise yourself or your managers in the description above, please complete the contact form below for a free copy of our report – How to be a best practice talent grabber – which reviews recruitment and selection practices and provides guidance on how to get ahead of the competition.

 Get in Touch